 Some global matching methods \cite{zhang2018deep, zheng2020dual} obtain discriminative global representations by aligning images and texts, which are projected into a joint embedding space.
-Their commonly used loss functions include the Cross-Modal Projection Matching (CMPM) loss \cite{zhang2018deep} and the Similarity Distribution Matching (SDM) loss \cite{jiang2023cross}.
-The CMPM loss focuses on the difference between the scalar projection of image-text pairs and their corresponding matching labels.
-In comparison, the SDM loss enhances global image-text matching by minimizing the Kullback-Leibler (KL) divergence between the normalized similarity score distribution of image-text pairs and the ground-truth label distribution.
+Their widely adopted loss functions include the Cross-Modal Projection Matching (CMPM) loss \cite{zhang2018deep} and the Similarity Distribution Matching (SDM) loss \cite{jiang2023cross}.
+The CMPM loss highlights the gap between the scalar projections of image-text pairs and their matched label indicators.
+In comparison, the SDM loss boosts global matching performance by minimizing the Kullback-Leibler (KL) divergence between the normalized similarity profile of image-text pairs and the true label distribution.
 In addition, the SDM loss incorporates a temperature hyperparameter to make model updates concentrate on hard negative samples, yet it leads to the neglect of unmatched positive pairs, as shown in Figure~\ref{fig:sdm}.
 However, in TIPR, the accurate matching of positive pairs is prioritized over merely distinguishing between positive and negative pairs.
-Meanwhile, some local matching methods \cite{bai2023rasa, park2024plot, ergasti2024mars} incorporate attention mechanisms to achieve cross-modal fine-grained alignment.
+Meanwhile, some local matching methods \cite{bai2023rasa, park2024plot, ergasti2025mars} incorporate attention mechanisms to achieve cross-modal fine-grained alignment.
 For instance, RaSa \cite{bai2023rasa} constructs a cross-modal encoder to generate multimodal representations for subsequent fine-grained alignment.
-Building on RaSa, MARS \cite{ergasti2024mars} integrates an MAE decoder \cite{he2022masked} to reconstruct masked image patch sequences into their original unmasked form, thereby facilitating cross-modal fine-grained alignment.
+Building on RaSa, MARS \cite{ergasti2025mars} integrates a Masked AutoEncoder (MAE) decoder \cite{he2022masked} to reconstruct masked image patch sequences into their original unmasked form, thereby facilitating cross-modal fine-grained alignment.
 However, these methods rely on attention mechanisms to implicitly aggregate local image-text representations.
 As a result, they yield only the final multimodal representation, without revealing the details of the aggregation process.
 Consequently, these implicit aggregation methods make it difficult to determine whether the aggregated multimodal representations correctly encode the corresponding visual and textual information.